My Success Story

 I first discovered Utility Warehouse in December 2007 when a good friend of mine, Tim Parker, asked me if I would like to save some money on my household utility bills.
 Initially I was sceptical – there are so many companies out there promising to save money.
 However when I looked closer, there was strong evidence of some excellent independent third party credibility in consumer magazines.
 Additionally, the value of the CashBack card made the decision a no-brainer.

-Tim who signed me up was a lovely elderly gentleman living in Brighton supplementing his pension as a part-time journalist and also Utility Warehouse distributor.
+Tim who signed me up was a lovely elderly gentleman living in Brighton supplementing his pension as a part-time journalist and also Utility Warehouse Partner.

 How to make money